coderaiser/putout/README.md

 });
 ```

-This plugin will find and sugest to replace all occurences of code: `object && object.property` into `object?.property'.
+This plugin will find and sugest to replace all occurences of code: `object && object.property` into `object?.property`.

 ##### Includer